wustl-oncology/immuno_lsf_wdl_compute1/README.md

 ## 2. Setup your environment

 Create an empty directory with a descriptive name relating to the set of WES and RNA-seq fastq files you wish to process (e.g. `hcc1395_immuno`).
-This will be your analysis directory.
+This will be your analysis/working directory.
 Navigate to that directory.

 ### Clone git repos
 From within your analysis directory, clone two repositories: